davewasthere/davebeer/_posts/2012-02-03-comparing-life-to-golf.md

 ---
 layout: post
 title: Comparing life to golf
+description: Bit of a Zen/Buddhist live in the moment contemplation
 ---
 There's something pure about golf.
 It can be bloody frustrating at times, especially now when my swing has been disected and I'm trying to get used to a new way of playing.
 But one of the main things that intrigues me about the game is the mental aspect.